UX and UI Testing: Get and Retain Users With A-Level UX

 Ensuring Management Buy-In

-While most modern business owners won’t argue too hard with the necessity of software testing, they often want to do the bare acceptable minimum like functional testing and security testing, while UX and UI testing get put on the backburner.
-This is why the QA team must work closely with the project stakeholders and decision-makers to ensure a complete buy-in from the very beginning, keeping them informed all throughout the project and after its completion, so that they see what kind of an impact their efforts make on the usability of the product.
+Most modern business owners won’t argue too hard with the necessity of software testing.
+Still, they often want to be the bare acceptable minimum like functional testing and security testing, while UX and UI testing get put on the back burner.
+This is why the QA team must work closely with the project stakeholders and decision-makers.
+It helps get a buy-in from the very beginning, keeping them informed all throughout the project and after its completion, so that they see what kind of an impact their efforts make on the usability of the product.

 Racing Against the Clock